FASAL-MITRA-SIH-22/Fasal-mitra-frontend/README.md

 5. The collected data will help our system detect and predict plant/crop diseases with increasing accuracy by way of its self-learning and continuous improvement mechanism.

 The key features of the project are:
-          (i) Language selection option (Indian regional languages) (ii) Tracking of IP addresses to detect possible outbreaks and issuing alerts for the same (iii) Prediction of upcoming outbreaks (over time, via self-learning) (iv) A statistics dashboard with analytics (v) A community forum for farmers
+i.
+Language selection option (Indian regional languages) ii.
+Tracking of IP addresses to detect possible outbreaks and issuing alerts for the same iii.
+Prediction of upcoming outbreaks (over time, via self-learning) iv.
+A statistics dashboard with analytics
-          (vi) A chatbot for personal communication (alerts, updates, etc.)
+v.
+A community forum for farmers vi.
+A chatbot for personal communication (alerts, updates, etc.)

 ## 1.4 System Architecture